zero-point-labs/pleindevie/src/components/admin/README.md

 - Table columns: Name, Email, Phone, Project Type, Date, Status

 ### Analytics
-- Shows key metrics and analytics cards
+- Shows key metrics and analytics cards using GA4 data
-- Placeholder for Google Analytics integration
-- Charts for traffic and lead sources
+- Optimized to fetch data only on page load and manual refresh
+- No longer polls repeatedly - significantly reduced server load
+- Custom analytics fallback only for critical events (lead submissions)

 ## Access

 Navigate to `/admin` to access the admin panel.

-## Future Integrations

-- Lead capture form integration
+## Recent Optimizations (2024)

+- **Removed automatic polling** - Analytics data now fetches only once on load
-- Google Analytics tracking
+- **GA4 Integration** - Primary analytics now handled by Google Analytics 4
-- Real-time data updates
+- **Reduced API calls** - Custom analytics API only used for essential lead tracking
+- **Performance improvements** - Memoized components and callbacks to prevent unnecessary re-renders